-Overviews will give you a company history, a revenue analysis, and potentially a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis.
+Overviews will give you basic snapshot information such as company history, revenue analysis, executive leadership and potentially SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis data.

 Is the company publicly or privately owned?
-If a company is public, there will be much more information available; if a company is private, it can be very difficult to locate even the most basic information.
+If a company is public, there will be much more information available since it has to register with the Securities and Exchange Commission (SEC) and disclose its financials.
+Private companies are not required to file with the SEC, making it more difficult to locate even the most basic information.

 How can I determine if a company is public or private?